QuangPhung15/QuangPhung15/README.md

 ### My name is Quang Phung
 🌸 I'm a sophomore at Dickinson College majoring in Computer Science and Mathematics

-🍋 I have experience in Data Enginner, Software Engineering, and Full-stack Engineer
+🍋 I have experience in Data Enginnering, Software Engineering, and Full-stack Engineering

 🐸 I'm currently looking for a Summer 2024 Software Engineering/Data Engineering/Full-stack Engineer internship